ryan-mcclue/unsw/anat2521/week3-modern-human-variation-and-osteometry.md

 Also, although two people may differ in skin colour, the amount of other shared traits may be high, e.g. head shape, blood type etc.
-So, majority of genetic differences seen between individuals In addition, certain phenotypes are influenced by the environment as well So, race is not biological meaningful as the boundaries are arbitrary, e.g. how many races?
+So, majority of genetic differences seen between individuals In addition, certain phenotypes are influenced by the environment as well So, race is not biological meaningful (and can distract from real information) as the boundaries are arbitrary, e.g. how many races?
 Instead, use the term 'population'
 However, there are some genes that indicate a person's geographical ancestry